Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 How risky is the Gasoline supply chain?

 Gasoline buyers face a high risk of supply disruption stemming from upstream raw material vendors.
-Crude oil prices have displayed substantial volatility in the three years to 2019 due primarily to fluctuating demand from developing nations, supply issues stemming from political unrest in the Middle East and increased fracking activity...
+Crude oil prices have displayed substantial volatility in the three years to 2020 due primarily to the coronavirus pandemic and the decision by OPEC to continuing flooding the market with oil to lower the price...
 Subscribe to learn more.